 It is crucial to make sure not only third parties, but also those beyond that, such as fourth and nth parties, are secure.
 This may be difficult, as smaller vendors may not possess the capability or knowledge to consistently monitor their security.
 The further down the chain of suppliers one goes, the more difficult it is to guarantee that all elements of the chain are upholding the right security protocols.

 How Can You Monitor FISMA Compliance?

-Traditional third-party assessment practices, while helpful, are often time consuming and inadequate because they only provide a brief snapshot of a vendor’s security posture.
-And yet, as recent third-party cyberattacks like SolarWinds ORION prove, periodic assessments are not enough.
+Traditional third-party cyber risk assessment practices, while helpful, are often time consuming and inadequate because they only provide a brief snapshot of a vendor’s security posture.
+And as recent third-party cyberattacks like SolarWinds ORION prove, periodic assessments are not enough.
 Only continuous and automated monitoring -- which FISMA calls for -- is sufficient to ensure that third-party vendors are always in compliance with FISMA standards.

 Monitoring fourth parties is even more challenging, as it requires a deep dive into subcontractors and other providers you may not even know are part of your supply chain.
 Many of these organizations may be smaller companies -- some consisting of only a few employees -- that may not have the means to create strong security programs of their own.
 This makes them particularly vulnerable, and understanding the connections between them and your third-party vendors even more important.

-How Can Security Ratings Support Compliance?
+Can Security Ratings Support Compliance?

 Security ratings provide a measurable metric to determine third- and fourth-party risk.
-A security rating gives clear insight into your vendors’ security postures, and offers CISOs and other members of the executive team an easily interpretable gauge of risk levels.
+A security rating gives clear insight into your vendors’ cybersecurity postures, and offers CISOs and other members of the executive team an easily interpretable gauge of risk levels.
 The higher the rating, the lower the risk.
 A low vendor score may indicate heightened risk while presenting an opportunity to have an honest conversation with the vendor about the need to enhance their security measures.

-Want to learn more about third party risk management?
+Learn more about third party risk management